quicksilver/manual/docs/configuration.md

 2. In the main command window select one of the Internal Commands: Show Guide, Show Preferences, Show Trigger Preferences, QS Catalog Preferences, Show Plugin Preferences and use the Run action.

-3. Click the Quicksilver dock icon and Quicksilver's menu appears, look unde Quicksilver.
+3. Click the Quicksilver dock icon and Quicksilver’s menu appears, look unde Quicksilver.

 4. If the menu bar icon is enabled, a menu is available by clicking on it